cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Example: If the introductory rate period is 24 months, enter 24.

 > a.
-Enter "NA" if the requirement to report introductory rate period does not apply to the covered loan or application that your institution is reporting.
+Enter “NA” if the requirement to report introductory rate period does not apply to the covered loan or application that your institution is reporting.

 > b.
-Enter "Exempt" if, pursuant to the 2018 HMDA Rule, your institution is not reporting Introductory Rate Period.
+Enter “Exempt” if, pursuant to the 2018 HMDA Rule, your institution is not reporting Introductory Rate Period.

 #### (2-84)[Paragraph 4(a)(27)(i)—Balloon Payment](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-27-i).